 - When Cloud Recording Access Expires

 - Uploading Cloud Recordings to Panopto

 - FAQ for Students

-Please refer to Zoom Support by School/Division for the appropriate divisional contact to request access.
+Please refer to the table below for the appropriate divisional contact to request Cloud Recording access.
 If you are a TA, please first contact your instructor.
 In your request, you should include your name, role within the division, and reason for needing Cloud Recording access.
 A staff member within the division will then contact you stating that you have been granted or denied access.

 Using Cloud Recording